Pat Buckley (priest): Personal life

 In October 1999, Buckley announced that he was gay.
 In February 2010, he married his boyfriend of three years, 32-year-old Eduardo Yanga from the Philippines, in a ceremony in Larne.

+Buckley died from a short illness on 17 May 2024, at the age of 72.

+His official status in the Catholic Church at the time of his death was described as being that of a suspended priest.